Loading...

 If you are found to be faking an extenuating circumstance or we find that you were not impacted by an extenuating circumstance, you will be immediately permanently banned for lying to staff and attempting to manipulate us.

-13 - Inappropriate skins and names
+12 - Inappropriate skins and names

 14 - We reserve the right to ban anyone

-15 - Impersonation
+15 - Politics

-1 - Griefing and theft
+1 - Griefing and Theft

 Note: ship piracy and theft is covered under Rule 5.

 You are allowed to grief and steal from unclaimed land (Wilderness) and ruined towns.
-Ruined towns are marked by a hazard symbol on the map.

 You are not allowed to grief and steal from claimed land.